 The BL anime tells the narrative of a kind-hearted prince named Xie Lian who ascended to heaven for his heroic activities at a young age.
 He was banished from heaven after he committed some mistakes.
-However, he was able to return again by ascending once more because of the deeds he did while in this world.
-Over the course of his adventures, Xie Lian helped Hua Cheng and saved him.
+However, he was able to return by ascending once more because of the deeds he did while in this world.
+Throughout his adventures, Xie Lian helped Hua Cheng and saved him.

 It’s not that these types of stories haven’t been made before in Chinese anime series.
 BL characters have appeared in well-written movies and books.
 However, “The Untamed” received universal praise that has never been seen before.

 Episodes: 35; Studios: B.CMAY PICTURES; Release Year: 2018; English Title: Grandmaster of Demonic Cultivation, The Founder of Diabolism Cultivators are people who hope to reach a high spiritual level and avoid the evil path called the “demonic path”.
 The Chinese anime follows Wei Wu Xian, the adopted son of the head of the Jiang clan, who due to various tragic events chooses to follow the demonic path and makes it his main path.
 After the various tribes decide to eliminate him, he is in their hands.